-Here we will show you some options for finding a suitable job offer and you can inform yourself about different professions.
-However, we recommend that you first do the Quick Check to check which requirements are fundamental and must therefore be respected.
+Here we will show you some options for finding a suitable job offer, and you can inform yourself about different professions.
+However, we recommend that you first do the Quick-Check to verify which requirements are fundamental and must be respected.

-Here you will find offers from the Job Exchange of the Federal Employment Agency (BA) where employers highly welcome applications from abroad.
+Here you will find offers from the Federal Employment Agency's (BA) job exchange, where employers highly welcome applications from abroad.

-The JOBBÖRSE of the BA is Germany's largest online portal for jobs.
+The BA's Stellensuche (job board) is Germany's largest online portal for jobs.
 You can look for jobs and enter your personal applicant profile so that German companies are able to see it and can therefore contact you directly if they are interested.
-The job offers are updated daily for you, but they often appear in German.
+The job offers are updated on a daily basis, but they may appear in German.
 There is also an app for the job listings.

-The multilingual EURES portal offers Europe-wide job prospects and information on EU funding programmes.
+The EURES portal (available in multiple languages) presents job prospects all over Europe and information on EU funding programmes.
 Via the job search you can find job vacancies, information on living and working conditions in the countries and contact details for EURES advisers.
-EURES organises regular job fairs in many countries and online.
-Check the dates on the European Job Days website, on the EURES portal or follow EURES on the social media channels Facebook, Twitter, LinkedIn, YouTube.
+EURES regularly organises job fairs in many countries and online.
+Check the dates on the European Job Days website, on the EURES portal, or follow EURES on Facebook, Twitter, LinkedIn, and/or YouTube.

 Job portals and company websites

-Do you already know companies in Germany or have you come across certain company names during your job research?
-Many companies also publish their vacancies on their company websites.
-It is best to search on their respective homepages using the keywords "job offers", "career" or "vacancies".
+Do you already know companies in Germany, or did you come across certain company names during your job research?
+Many companies also publish their vacancies on their websites.
+It is best to search on their respective homepages using the keywords “job offers”, “career” or “vacancies”.
 A speculative application can be worthwhile.

 Be active and publish your personal profile online in various business networks and job portals.
 Interested companies will then become aware of you and can contact you directly.